reimar22/guides/docs/source/index.rst

 This document should help you to circumvent the pitfalls during your first evaluation installation of IDPrime Virtual.
 The main challenge with this solution is the fact that it combines so many modules in one solution:

 	- **SafeNet Luna Network HSM** *or* **Data Protection on Demand (DPoD)**
-	    - *currently DPoD is supported for test installations only*
+	    - *currently DPoD doesn't support offline operations*
 	- **SafeNet Trusted Access (STA)** - MFA via OpenID Connect (OIDC)
 	- **Linux Server**
 	    - **SafeNet IDPrime Virtual Server (IDPV Server)** - provided as a Docker container